 I had my doubts.
 I had heard that Chinese kids are hard to teach because they are so quiet.
 I pictured a classroom of blank stares and confused frowns.
 I also heard that Chinese schools are impersonal bureaucracies with

 high expectations of their foreign teachers.
-Despite the doubts, I spent the summer of 2004 teaching English in China.
+Despite the doubts, I spent the summer teaching English in China.

 I participated in an American study program called Passages that was partially funded by UNESCO.
 Their goal was to give students a chance to teach English, learn Chinese, and explore China.
 They placed me

 at Beijing’s Huijia Private School.
 Huijia School gave me room and board, daily Mandarin classes, and 25 hours a week with the most enthusiastic students I have ever taught.

 After a few weeks of teaching, I realized why my students were so eager to learn: I was an American.
 As an American, I could really speak the language.
 I didn’t have an accent, and I knew slang.
 By the time I left,

 their customary greeting of “Good morning teacher” had become “What’s up kiddo?”
 They were happy talking like Americans, and by keeping them happy I was also teaching them a lot of English.

 All of them enjoyed playing games, which was a treat because they definitely didn't play games in their other classes.
 The trick is to play games that get them to practice English.
 One game I used is called “Car Lot.”
 Another